Pcktech/build-thehive/docs/source/index.rst

 .. note::

-   This project is under active development.
-Documentation viewable on ReadTheDocs.
+   This documentation is under active development.
+A-Z Setup Guide for TheHive 4 exists as a Word doc, but need to sanitize and convert.

 Contents
 --------